Canop/broot/website/docs/index.md

 You may also search with a regular expression.
 To do this, add a `/` before or after the pattern.

-# See what takes space:
+# See what takes space

 ![size](img/20190128-only-folders-with-size.png)

 To toggle size display, type `:s`.
 Sizes are computed in the background, you don't have to wait for them when you navigate.

-# Apply a personal shortcut to a file:
+# Apply a personal shortcut to a file

 ![size](img/20190128-edit.png)